stephanmajor12/SeleniumProjectNEW/ReadMe.md

 - ![](https://www.selenium.dev/images/documentation/webdriver/basic_comms.png)
 - We will be using it to automate browser
 - Additionally, we will use testing framework like Junit to make assertions
----

 # Apache Maven
 [Apache Maven ](https://maven.apache.org/)
-is a tool for Java Project management and comprehension tool.
+is a tool for Java Project management and comprehension.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.